 How can you instill a sense of accountability within your team?
 Especially now that working from home is more common, managers feel like they have less control over the process.
 In a previous article, we already shared our tips on how to foster a culture of accountability in the workplace.
 Now we will expand upon this, with some of the best practices related to people management specifically.

-A lot of different words and examples will be mentioned when you ask someone to explain what accountability is, as shown above.
+A lot of different words and examples are mentioned when you ask someone to explain what accountability is, as shown in the image below.
 The word amasses quite the stockpile of values, especially when it comes to team accountability.

 According to the Cambridge dictionary, the exact definition is:

 Accountability (noun) - The fact of being responsible for what you do and able to give a satisfactory reason for it or the degree to which this happens.

 If a certain outcome is expected from a project, accountability in teamwork is the cognitive dynamics of shared responsibility for this outcome.

 Do you remember those group projects in high school or college?
 These were really the moments you were able to size up your classmates.
 Some were proactive and enjoyed taking the lead, while others were lazy and unmotivated.

 If you are a project manager, you were probably the former.
 Without an effective peer-assessment system in place, some others on your team probably got away with passing subjects without pushing any weight.